panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 Because JavaScript is a loosely typed language, the operands of `&&` and `||` can be of any type.

-To deal with types conversion within logical operators, the concepts of falsy and truthy are useful.
+To deal with types conversion within logical operators, the concepts of falsy and truthy become handy.
 Falsy values are `false`, `0`, `''`, `null`, `undefined` and `NaN`, while the rest of values are truthy.

 `&&` operator evaluates the operands from left to right and returns the first falsy value encountered.
 If no operand is falsy, the latest operand is returned.

 The same way `||` operator evaluates the operands from left to right but returns the first truthy value encountered.
 If no truthy value was found, the latest operand is returned.

 While `&&` and `||` evaluation algorithms seem weird at first, in my opinion, they're quite efficient.
-The early exit is a good optimization.
+The algorithms perform early exit, which is a good performance optimization.

-In terms of usage, I recommend to use booleans as operands for both `&&` and `||`, and avoid other types if possible.
+In terms of usage, I recommend to stick to booleans as operands for both `&&` and `||`, and avoid other types if possible.
 Logical expressions that operate only on booleans are easier to understand.

-*Can you explain how 0 || 1 && 2 is evaluated?*
+*Can you explain how `0 || 1 && 2` is evaluated?*